In Intish, all adjectives and adverbs can have more or most in front instead of adding er, r, est, or st:

 There be two rivers in Asia that be more long than the Mekong.
 (The Amazing River)

-Peter, that be the most silly thing that I have ever heared.
+Peter, that be the most crazy thing that I have ever heared.
 (The Amazing River)

 It will be more easy to do it again.
 (Homework)